 You can imagine how much I thank to the seller when I finally bought my cream of tartar.
 I was ready to make my own Turkish delight now!

-In typical Turkish delight recipes, rose water is like a must, but I didn’t use it as I don’t like its scent much.
+In a typical Turkish delight recipe, rose water is like a must, but I didn’t use it as I don’t like its scent much.
 I used a little red food coloring, but it’s optional.
 It has a very nice glittering color without the food coloring, so you can just leave it that way.

 I must thank to Fahriye’s Kitchen for guiding me making lokum at home!

 Turkish Delight rolled out and stuffed with ground pistachio.